hummingbot/hummingbot/documentation/docs/quickstart/1-install.md

 ## Step 3: Install Hummingbot

+### Using Helper Scripts
-We have created installation scripts for each platform that simplify the installation process.
+We have created helper scripts that simplify the process of installing and running Hummingbot:

+* `create.sh`: Creates Hummingbot instance
+* `start.sh`: Restarts Hummingbot after shutdown
+* `connect.sh`: Connects to a running Hummingbot instance
+* `update.sh`: Updates Hummingbot

 Each install script installs a Docker image of the last stable release and creates the following folders in your root directory to house your logs and configuration files.
 ```